leoheisler/document-sync/README.md

 ### Option 2: Execute the commands manually
 1. Navigate to the project root directory;
 2. Create the build directory if it doesn't exist with 'mkdir -p build';
-3. Navigate to the build directory and build the project with 'cd build ; cmake ..';
+3. Navigate to the build directory and build the project with 'cd build ; cmake ..; make'

-4. Run the project and return to the root directory with 'make run ; cd ..'.
+### Running the project
+1. Navigate to the build directory
+2. FOR CLIENT: Execute './myClient <'username'> <'server_ip_address'> <'port'>' FOR SERVER: Execute './myServer'